dimpase/M2/Packages-Style-Guide.md

     * Naming of optional arguments:
         * ```Verify``` : whether to check that a result is correct or well defined

+* Use of types
+    * Do not use an object of one type to "represent" an object of another.
+         * Example: don't use a matrix to represent the submodule spanned by its columns.
+    * Do not introduce a function that performs two consecutive operations, when it would be clearer to factor it into a composite of two functions.
+If necessary, introduce a new type to serve as the type of the intermediate result.

 * Order of arguments:
     * Functions should take arguments in increasing order of complexity.
 For example, if the arguments are an integer and a module, put the integer first.